pingcap/community/contributors/README.md

 benchstat old.txt new.txt
 ```

 and paste the result into your pull request description.
+Here is a good [example](https://github.com/pingcap/tidb/pull/11937#issue-312318946).

 ### Security